XAI-Demonstrator/visualime/docs/source/introduction.rst

 Package overview
 ****************

-*VisuaLIME* is currently structured into four modules:
+*VisuaLIME* is currently structured into five modules:

 - :doc:`explain`: Pre-configured explanation pipelines.
   Ideal as a starting point for new users and reference for custom implementations.